FY26 Suggestions & Questions (Submissions & Responses)

 1) Submitted by a Fair Haven Resident: The constant revotes until you got the answer you wanted is not democracy.
 Using scare tactics and cutting necessary services to prove a point is terrible.
 Also, proficiency based learning is teaching our kids to do just enough to pass.
 There is no striving for better with this type of grading.
 It is setting our children up for failure in college and beyond.
 Last thing… move the bowling trophy to the front.

-Response: Thank you for sharing your concerns.
+Response by Slate Valley's Communications Coordinator: Thank you for sharing your concerns.
 It’s clear that district school budget voting is a deeply personal topic that impacts whole communities.
 On the issue of revotes, it’s understandable why people might see repeated voting as an erosion of the democratic process.
 While proponents may argue that revotes ensure all voices are heard, too many of them can feel like an attempt to force through a particular outcome.
 But in reality, your school board is simply following Vermont Statute which reads:

 “Budget adoption process: The budget proposal shall be submitted to the electorate at the annual election.
 If this proposal fails, the School Board shall warn another election at which a revised budget shall be submitted to the voters and decided by Australian ballot.
 If the School Board’s second or subsequent budget proposals fail, the Board shall continue to warn special elections and submit revised budget proposals to the voters until a budget is adopted by the voters by Australian ballot.”